asadbek2021/asadbek2021/README.md

 #### Frontend and Backend Development
 ![Frontend and Backend Development](https://media-exp1.licdn.com/dms/image/C4D16AQFm1TjhRFvY3Q/profile-displaybackgroundimage-shrink_200_800/0/1642686779100?e=1648684800&v=beta&t=bZ0X-AijBfRmArg6843dsoESQv1-uya-mkYa0J2PN1s)

-I'm Asadbek from Uzbekistan, and I'm a Junior Frontend Devekoper.
+I'm Asadbek from Uzbekistan, and I'm a Junior Frontend Developer.
 I really enjoy learning languages and frameworks like Vue and React.
 I also work with backend technologies like Node.js, and it's framework Express and Fastify.
 You can check out my linkedin at [LinkedIn](https://www.linkedin.com/in/asadbek-raimov-b700881ba/).

 ## Skills and Experience